caitoreilly/react-portfolio/README.md

 ---

 This React Portfolio is a single-page application portfolio created using React.
 The portfolio contains a header, a footer, navigation tabs, an about section, a portfolio section, a contact section, and a resume section.
 The portfolio section contains screenshots and descriptions of completed projects, as well as links to their corresponding GitHub repositories and deployed applications.
 The resume section contains a downloadable PDF of my resume.
 The footer contains links to my GitHib, LinkedIn, and Instagram accounts.
-For further information, please view my GitHub repository [here]()and deployed application [here]()for this React project!
+For further information, please view my GitHub repository [here](https://github.com/caitoreilly/react-portfolio.git) and deployed application [here](https://caitoreilly.github.io/react-portfolio/) for this React project!

 ## Table of Contents